 Link Search Menu Expand Document Documentation Menu

-This version of the OpenSearch documentation is no longer maintained.
+You're viewing version 2.4 of the OpenSearch documentation.
+This version is no longer maintained.
 For the latest version, see the current documentation.
 For information about OpenSearch version maintenance, see Release Schedule and Maintenance Policy.

 Searchable snapshots